theesfeld/buffer-background/README.md

 ## Overview

 `buffer-background` is an Emacs package that allows you to display images as backgrounds for your buffers.
-It supports various image formats (PNG, JPEG, SVG, GIF, BMP, TIFF) and provides comprehensive customization options including transparency, scaling modes, positioning, and automatic assignment to specific buffers.
+It supports various image formats (PNG, JPEG, SVG, GIF, BMP, TIFF) and provides comprehensive customization options including transparency, scaling modes, positioning, and automatic assignment to specific buffers based on buffer name, major mode, file extension, or custom predicates.

 ## Features